-A balanced scorecard is a central list of numbers, which show each key part of an organization's success, such as financials, people, operations, suppliers, customers, and support systems.
+A balanced scorecard is, boiled down, a list of numbers which show each key part of an organization’s success, such as financials, people, operations, suppliers, customers, and support systems.
 The numbers should measure not just important outcomes, but also the factors which influence, or drive, those outcomes.

-Thus, the balanced scorecard does its magic by focusing the organization on the issues which the leadership team decides are key to its success.
-It does this more through the process of implementing the scorecard than through the actual paper or numbers - so a human solution is the key.
-Simply buying expensive software won't provide the full benefit.
+The balanced scorecard does its magic by focusing the organization (including its leaders) on the issues which the leadership team decides are key to its success.
+Half the effect comes from the process of implementing the scorecard rather than the actual paper or numbers, so a human solution, not software, is the key.

 A sheet of paper with numbers on it can be created by one person and implemented by sheer force of authority.
 However, the point of a balanced scorecard is to:

 - Align all members of an organization around common goals and strategies